uber/tchannel/golang/guide/Thrift_Hyperbahn.md

 The code matching this guide is [here](../examples/keyvalue).

+This version of TChannel+Thrift generates code using thrift-gen. This new method has known limitations:
+ * Only supports a single thrift file at a time.
+ * No support for TChannel headers or error frames.

+There may be bugs with the code generation used as well.

 ## Dependencies

 Make sure your [GOPATH is set up](http://golang.org/doc/code.html) before following this guide.